talentdmrripley/jekyll-netlify-bp/_posts/2019-09-30-workflows-and-content.md

 Creating content is hard some times, or creating _creative_ content can feel burdensome.
 However, I think the real test of a website--static or dynamic--is the day to day managment of content, or _workflow_.

-Much like cooking, we enjoy the food and hope others do as well.
+Much like cooking, the goal is the enjoyment of the food.
 Great content should offer visitors an experience.
-However, what we don't see is the work that went into building the experience, or managing all the experiences.
+However, what visitors don't see is all of the work behind building the experience, or managing all the experiences.

 While exploring different types of static site generators, I'm also gaining a sense of workflow.
 How easy is it to create new content?
 How much effort goes into edits?
 How _brittle_ is the framework as content and code collide?
 Which touchpoints do I need to be mindful of along the way?